Angry Birds forces this trope into being, but that's somewhat the point, since the pigs stole the birds' eggs.

 Sephiroth himself.
 "I was born because of a Shinra experiment?
 Whelp, time to go on an omnicidal rampage, smash a meteor into the earth, and absorb millions of innocent souls to become a god."

-Sephiroth's later actions including the Meteor thing are not for the sake of retribution, but due to the A God Am I complex he developed in the intervening years.
+Sephiroth's later actions including the Meteor thing are not for the sake of retribution, but due to the god complex he developed in the intervening years.
 His actual act of retribution upon discovering that he was an experiment and an abomination?
-Massacre a village.
+Massacre the village of Nibelheim.
 Massacring villages seems to be a theme in this game.

 In Galactic Civilizations, there's some background history about a race called the Xendar.
 Manipulated by another race, they attacked a Human colony world - a minor one.
 The Humans retaliated with an all-out galactic campaign of destruction that all but annihilated the entirety of the Xendar race.